Home | Contact Us | FAQ

 VI.
 Duties and Obligations of DOJ.

-A. DOJ shall make the OESP available 24 hours a day, 7 days a week, except for scheduled maintenance or circumstances beyond DOJ’s control.
-DOJ shall notify Users by messages placed on the OESP website of anticipated outages for maintenance or any other reason.
+A. The Oregon Child Support Program shall make the Oregon Employer Services Portal available 24 hours a day, 7 days a week, except for scheduled maintenance or circumstances beyond control.
+The program shall notify User of anticipated or unscheduled outages by placing messages on the portal website.

-B. Upon notification to DOJ that a User ID or password is lost or stolen, DOJ will, to the extent it is commercially reasonable and able to do so, block access to all transactions under that User ID and take any other steps DOJ deems necessary or appropriate to prevent unauthorized use of the OESP.
+B. Upon notification that a User ID or password is lost or stolen, the Oregon Child Support Program will, to the extent reasonable, block access to that User ID and take any steps necessary to prevent unauthorized use of the Oregon Employer Services Portal.

-C. Payments made using the OESP Payment System will be credited to the Oregon Division of Child Support’s bank account.
+C. Payments made using the Oregon Employer Services Portal will be credited to the Oregon Child Support Program's financial institution account.

 VII.
 EXCLUSION OF WARRANTIES.
-DOJ makes no warranties, representations, or promises regarding the fitness and efficacy of the OESP.
-Employer and User each expressly acknowledge that the OESP, including the OESP Payment System, is made available on an “as is” basis at its sole risk.
-DOJ disclaims any implied warranties of merchantability or fitness for a particular purpose, including without limitation, any warranty regarding the use of the OESP and its correctness, quality, accuracy, completeness, reliability, performance or otherwise.
-DOJ does not have any responsibility to maintain the OESP or the procedures or materials needed or used to provide this automatic payment process or to supply any corrections, updates or releases in connection therewith.
+DOJ makes no warranties, representations, or promises regarding the fitness and efficacy of the Oregon Employer Services Portal.
+Employer and User each expressly acknowledge that the portal is made available on an "as is" basis at Employer's and User's sole risk.
+DOJ disclaims any implied warranties of merchantability or fitness for a particular purpose, including without limitation, any warranty regarding the use of the portal and its correctness, quality, accuracy, completeness, reliability, performance, or otherwise.
+DOJ does not have any responsibility to maintain the portal or the procedures or materials needed to provide this automatic payment process.
+Nor does DOJ have a responsibility to supply corrections, updates, or releases in connection with this automated payment process.

 IX.
 Governing Law, Compliance with Applicable Law, Venue.
-The laws of the State of Oregon (without giving effect to its conflicts of law principles) govern all matters arising out of or relating to this Agreement, including, without limitation, its validity, interpretation, construction, performance, and enforcement.
-The parties to this Agreement agree to comply with all applicable law, including without limitation all agreements, State and Federal laws and regulations applicable to this Agreement and use of the OESP.
-Any party bringing a legal action or proceeding against any other party arising out of or relating to this Agreement and use of the OESP shall bring the legal action or proceeding in the Circuit Court of the State of Oregon for Marion County.
-Each party hereby consents to the exclusive jurisdiction of such court, waives any objection to venue, and waives any claim that such forum is an inconvenient forum.
+State of Oregon laws govern all matters arising out of, or relating to, this Agreement.
+This includes without limitation its validity, interpretation, construction, performance, and enforcement.
+The parties to this Agreement agree to comply with all applicable state and federal laws and regulations applicable to this Agreement and use of the Oregon Employer Services Portal.
+Any party bringing a legal action or proceeding against any other party arising out of, or relating to, this Agreement and use of the portal shall bring the legal action or proceeding in the Circuit Court of the State of Oregon for Marion County.
+Each party hereby consents to the exclusive jurisdiction of such court, waives any objection to venue, and waives any claim that it is an inconvenient forum.

 X. Changes to this Agreement.
-DOJ may make changes to this Agreement and may update or revise the OESP and related documentation at any time.
-For at least 30 days after changes to this Agreement are made, User will be notified upon logon to the OESP that changes have been made and a link to the revised agreement will be provided.
-By clicking on the “I Agree” button, User agrees to this Agreement, as modified.
-User will be able to continue to access the OESP only if User accepts the changes.
-User may reject the changes by clicking on the “I Disagree” button.
-That rejection will result in termination of this Agreement and User’s ability to use the OESP.
+DOJ may make changes to this Agreement and update or revise the Oregon Employer Services Portal and related documentation at any time.
+User will be notified at login for 30 days that changes have been made to the portal.
+A link to the revised agreement will be provided.
+By selecting "I Agree," User accepts the Agreement as modified.
+User will only be able to continue to access the portal if they accept the modified Agreement.
+User may reject the changes by selecting "I Disagree," which will result in termination of this Agreement and User's ability to use the portal.

 XI.
 Termination

-A. This Agreement and User’s authorization to use the OESP remains in full force and effect until revoked by User, User’s employer or by DOJ.
+A. This Agreement and User's authorization for the Oregon Employer Services Portal remains in full force and effect until revoked by User, Employer, or DOJ.

-B. DOJ may cancel or suspend User’s or Employer’s authorization to use the OESP at any time without prior notice.
+B. DOJ may cancel or suspend User's or Employer's authorization to use the Oregon Employer Services Portal at any time without prior notice.

-C. Any termination, cancellation or suspension of this agreement for any reason does not cancel any liability or obligations arising under this agreement prior to its termination, cancellation or suspension and does not limit or affect in any other way User’s or Employer’s child support reporting and payment obligations.
+C. Any termination, cancellation, or suspension of this agreement for any reason does not cancel liabilities or obligations arising under this agreement prior.
+It does not limit, or affect in any way, User's or Employer's child support reporting and payment obligations.

 XII.
 Merger, Waiver.
-This Agreement constitutes the entire agreement between the Parties.
-Any failure by DOJ to enforce any provision of this Agreement or the waiver of any violation or nonperformance of this Agreement in one or more instances does not constitute a waiver by DOJ of that or any other provision nor is it a waiver of any subsequent violation or nonperformance.
+This Agreement constitutes the entire agreement between the parties.
+Failure by DOJ to enforce any provision of this Agreement, or the waiver of any violation or nonperformance of this Agreement in one or more instances, does not constitute a waiver by DOJ of that or any other provision nor is it a waiver of any subsequent violation or nonperformance.

 I Accept the Terms of Agreement *